apache/beam/website/www/site/content/en/blog/stateful-processing.md

 Now that I have talked a bit about stateful processing in the Beam model and worked through an abstract example, I'd like to show you what it looks like to write stateful processing code using Beam's Java SDK.
 Here is the code for a stateful `DoFn` that assigns an arbitrary-but-consistent index to each element on a per key-and-window basis:

-{{< highlight java >}}
+{{< highlight language="java" >}}
 new DoFn<KV<MyKey, MyValue>, KV<Integer, KV<MyKey, MyValue>>>() {

 // A state cell holding a single Integer per key+window
 @StateId("index")
 private final StateSpec<ValueState<Integer>> indexSpec =
 StateSpecs.value(VarIntCoder.of());

 @ProcessElement
 public void processElement(
 ProcessContext context,
 @StateId("index") ValueState<Integer> index) {
 int current = firstNonNull(index.read(), 0);
 context.output(KV.of(current, context.element()));
 index.write(current+1);
 }
 }
 {{< /highlight >}}

-{{< highlight py >}}
+{{< highlight language="py" >}}
 class IndexAssigningStatefulDoFn(DoFn):
 INDEX_STATE = CombiningStateSpec('index', sum)

 def process(self, element, index=DoFn.StateParam(INDEX_STATE)):
 unused_key, value = element
 current_index = index.read()
 yield (value, current_index)
 index.add(1)
 {{< /highlight >}}

 Let's dissect this:

 - The first thing to look at is the presence of a couple of `@StateId("index")` annotations.
 This calls out that you are using a mutable state cell named "index" in this `DoFn`.
 The Beam Java SDK, and from there your chosen runner, will also note these annotations and use them to wire up your DoFn correctly.
 - The first `@StateId("index")` is annotated on a field of type `StateSpec` (for "state specification").
 This declares and configures the state cell.
 The type parameter `ValueState` describes the kind of state you can get out of this cell - `ValueState` stores just a single value.
 Note that the spec itself is not a usable state cell - you need the runner to provide that during pipeline execution.
 - To fully specify a `ValueState` cell, you need to provide the coder that the runner will use (as necessary) to serialize the value you will be storing.
 This is the invocation `StateSpecs.value(VarIntCoder.of())`.
 - The second `@StateId("index")` annotation is on a parameter to your `@ProcessElement` method.
 This indicates access to the ValueState cell that was specified earlier.
 - The state is accessed in the simplest way: `read()` to read it, and `write(newvalue)` to write it.
 - The other features of `DoFn` are available in the usual way - such as `context.output(...)`.
 You can also use side inputs, side outputs, gain access to the window, etc.

 A few notes on how the SDK and runners see this DoFn:

 - Your state cells are all explicitly declared so a Beam SDK or runner can reason about them, for example to clear them out when a window expires.
 - If you declare a state cell and then use it with the wrong type, the Beam Java SDK will catch that error for you.
 - If you declare two state cells with the same ID, the SDK will catch that, too.
 - The runner knows that this is a stateful `DoFn` and may run it quite differently, for example by additional data shuffling and synchronization in order to avoid concurrent access to state cells.

 Let's look at one more example of how to use this API, this time a bit more real-world.